Activation and Function of T Helper Cells (Th)

 Learn more about An Update on Basic Concepts of Immunity (online CE course)

-As mentioned previously, CD 4 is a marker for TH cells.
-CD 4 recognizes MHC II molecules that are presenting antigen, usually by professional antigen-presenting cells.
-A complex set of interactions determines how the TH cell will respond once it recognizes its antigen.
+As mentioned previously, CD4 is a marker for Th cells.
+CD4 recognizes MHC II molecules presenting antigens, usually by professional antigen-presenting cells.
+A complex set of interactions determines how the Th cell will respond once it acknowledges its antigen.
 This often depends on cytokine release by macrophages or other cells during the innate response; different pathogens will elicit different cytokine responses.
-There are scores of various cytokines which can also act in concert with each other.
-Examples of cytokines are: IL-1, IL-2, IL-6, TNF-α, IFN ϒ, etc. Table 8 summarizes some of the cytokines, what type of T Helper cell evolves, and how that particular T Helper cell will function.
+Scores of various cytokines can also act in concert with each other.
+Examples of cytokines are: IL-1, IL-2, IL-6, TNF-α, IFN ϒ, etc. Table 8 summarizes some cytokines, what type of T helper cell evolves, and how that particular T helper cell will function.

 Table 8.
 Activation and Function of T Helper Cells.